kubauth/kubauth-doc/docs/50-kubernetes-integration/140-workstation-setup.md

     ```

-## First login attempt
+## First Login Attempt

-You can now issue a kubectl command to trigger an authentication:
+You can now issue a kubectl command to trigger authentication:

 ``` { .bash .copy}
 kubectl explain pods
 ```

-Your browser should open on the kubauth login page.
-Once logged, this operation will complete successfully, as it does not require any specific permissions.
+Your browser should open to the Kubauth login page.
+Once logged in, this operation will complete successfully, as it does not require any specific permissions.

 ```bash
 KIND:       Pod